 Demonstrate Equivalent Experience

 To earn credit for experience, you just need to show us that you have all of the BB01-BB07 skills listed in the workshop descriptions.
+(Note: If you have already earned credit for one or more of these workshops, you should follow the same procedure to "test out" of the remaining workshops.)
 You have three options:

-- You can drop by during Open Lab (9-1 on Fridays) or make an appointment to demonstrate the requisite skills and to show us evidence in your Blackboard course sites.
+- You can drop by during Open Lab (9-1 on Fridays) or email email@example.com to make an appointment to demonstrate the requisite skills and to show us evidence in your Blackboard course sites.

 - If you don’t have all of the necessary evidence in your Blackboard sites, you can add evidence.
 (Just don’t make it visible to your students.)
 For example, to earn credit for BB06, you can create a phony test with three questions imported from a pool that includes a random block of questions.